Large language models for automated scholarly paper review: A survey: New methods for generating review reports by LLMs

-\citet{tyser-ai-2024} develops AI-Driven Review Systems by proposing two main methods.
-One is to combine the fix questions and adaptive LLM-generated questions to prompt LLMs for reviewing.
-This approach is more customized and enables raising more relevant questions to be asked for particular papers.
-Another is to let LLMs act as program chair, senior area chair, area chair, reviewers, and authors.
-Through simulating the real conference paper submission to increase the quality of review report. \citet{chamoun-automated-2024} propose a system called SWIF$^2$T that aims to provide specific, actionable, and coherent comments by leveraging multiple LLMs to identify weaknesses or suggest changes in scientific papers.
+\citet{jin-agentreview-2024} introduce AgentReview, a framework that models the conference peer review process using LLM agents.
+It simulates interactions among authors, reviewers, and area chairs (ACs) across five phases: reviewer assessment, reviewer-author discussion, reviewer-AC discussion, meta-review compilation, and AC decision-making.
+Review reports are generated and revised throughout these phases.
+AgentReview is claimed by the authors to be the first work that utilizes LLMs to simulate the peer review process.
+The study also finds that changes in the review reports are influenced by factors aligned with foundational sociological theories. \citet{tyser-ai-2024} develop AI-driven review systems with two main methods proposed.
+One is to combine fix questions with adaptive LLM-generated questions to prompt LLMs for reviewing.
+This method offers greater customization and allows for more paper-specific inquiries.
+The other is to assign LLMs the roles of program chair, senior area chair, area chair, reviewers, and authors.
+By simulating a real conference paper submission process, this method seeks to increase the quality of review reports. \citet{chamoun-automated-2024} propose SWIF$^2$T, a system designed to deliver specific, actionable, and coherent comments on scientific papers by leveraging multiple LLMs to identify weaknesses or suggest improvements.
 The system consists of four components: a planner, an investigator, a reviewer, and a controller.
-SWIF$^2$T is innovative in that it breaks down the process of generating scientific feedback into a series of steps, and introduces a plan rescheduling methodology to optimize the generation of coherence, structure, and specificity of the plan, thus improving the effectiveness of the scientific feedback generation process. \citet{yu-automated-2024} present SEA, a framework consisting of Standardization, Evaluation, and Analysis modules.
-Standardization module leverages the ability of GPT-4 to consolidate multiple review comments into a uniformly formatted review content.
-Evaluation module fine-tunes the standardized data to generate high-quality structure review.
-Analysis module introduces a new assessment metric, the mismatch score, to evaluate the consistency between the content of the paper and the review comments.
-The integration of the three modules creates a systematic review process that can effectively deliver useful and specific comments. \citet{darcy-marg-2024} create MARG, shorted for multi-agent review generation, a method that utilizes multiple LLM instances, called agents, for internal discussions to generate review on scientific papers.
-Agents are of three types: leader agents (coordinating tasks and communications), worker agents (receiving parts of a paper), and expert agents (specializing in assisting in the generation of specific types of comments).
-The method, through its multi-agent architecture, context management strategies, and refinement stages, can generate more specific, useful, and accurate reviews of scientific papers. \citet{taechoyotin-mamorx-2024} develops MAMORX, a multi-agent multi-modal scientific review generation system.
-MAMORX uses a multi-agent architecture, where each agent focuses on a different aspect of the paper, such as novelty assessment, figure critic assessment, clarity assessment, etc. The system can handle not only textual information, but also multi-modal inputs such as figures, tables, and citations.
-It also enables to obtain the latest research advances and domain knowledge by accessing Semantic Scholar, in order to improve the quality and accuracy of review comments.
+SWIF$^2$T is innovative in that it breaks down the process of generating scientific feedback into a series of steps, and incorporates a plan rescheduling methodology to optimize coherence, structure, and specificity, thereby improving the effectiveness of the scientific feedback generation process. \citet{yu-automated-2024} present SEA, a framework consisting of three modules: Standardization, Evaluation, and Analysis.
+The Standardization module harnesses GPT-4 to consolidate multiple review comments into a uniformly formatted review.
+The Evaluation module then fine-tunes the standardized data to generate high-quality, structured reviews.
+The Analysis module introduces a new assessment metric, the mismatch score, to evaluate the consistency between the content of the paper and the review comments.
+By integrating these modules, SEA establishes a review process capable of delivering practical and specific comments. \citet{darcy-marg-2024} create MARG, short for multi-agent review generation, a method that employs multiple LLM agents for internal discussions to generate reviews for scientific papers.
+The agents are categorized into three roles: leader agents, responsible for task coordination and communication; worker agents, assigned to certain sections of a paper; and expert agents, specialized in specific sub-tasks to support the leader agent.
+With the multi-agent architecture, context management strategies, and refinement stages, MARG can produce more specific, useful, and accurate reviews of scientific papers.
+Building on a similar multi-agent architecture, \citet{taechoyotin-mamorx-2024} introduce MAMORX, a system designed for multimodal scientific review generation.
+MAMORX assigns specialized agents to assess various aspects of a paper, such as novelty, figure critique, and clarity.
+Apart from textual content, the system incorporates multimodal inputs, including figures, tables, and citations.
+Further, it enhances review quality and accuracy by accessing latest research advances and domain knowledge from Semantic Scholar.